obspy/obspy/trunk/misc/docs/source/tutorial/trigger_tutorial.rst

 Trigger/Picker Tutorial
 =======================

-This is a small tutorial for the UNESCO short course on triggering.
+This is a small tutorial that started as a practical for the UNESCO short course on triggering.
 Test data used in this tutorial can be downloaded here:
 `trigger_data.zip <http://examples.obspy.org/trigger_data.zip>`_.

 The triggers are implemented as described in [Withers1998]_.
 Information on finding the right trigger parameters for STA/LTA type triggers can be found in [Trnkoczy2012]_.
-There are two scripts in the repository which we used for detection in the Bavarian network.
-They might be useful as reference code examples or serve as cookbook for similar applications.

-* `branches/sandbox/stalta/stalta4baynet.py <http://svn.obspy.org/branches/sandbox/stalta/stalta4baynet.py>`_
-* `branches/sandbox/stalta/coincidence4baynet.py <http://svn.obspy.org/branches/sandbox/stalta/coincidence4baynet.py>`_

 .. seealso::
     Please note the convenience method of ObsPy's